w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

 2. **FCF Builder**
    - As a GD&T‑literate user, I can use a guided dialog to build an FCF that is standards‑correct, with live preview and error feedback, so I can specify tolerances confidently.

-3. **Validation & QA**
+3. **Validation & Confidence**
-   - As a quality engineer, I can rely on the system to run multiple AI “opinions” and reconcile them before giving me a result, so I can trust the interpretation more.
+   - As a quality engineer, I can rely on deterministic validation/calculation, a constrained Explanation Agent, and derived confidence (parseConfidence + validation) so I can trust the interpretation.

 4. **Projects & Reporting**
    - As a project lead, I can save FCFs into projects, associate them with measurement runs, and export graphics and JSON for use in reports and downstream tools.